kensunjaya/ReBio/README.md

-# rebio
+# 🌱 rebio

-A new Flutter project.
+ReBio is a mobile application built with Flutter and Firebase for Eco-Enzyme Monitoring System integrated with IoT technology.